-If you have any kind of lead generation services in place, they’ll need good content to back them up.
-Communication is probably not a priority for you, however, unless you actually like writing blogs and posting on social media.
+Unless you like writing blogs and posting on social media, communication is probably not a priority for you.
 A task – any task – that doesn’t directly earn a fee or any income is never going to be a priority.
-After all, bookkeeping only gets pole position because of the penalties you pay for missing a deadline.
+After all, bookkeeping only gets pole position because of the penalties you pay for missing a filing deadline.

 There are 5 ways of looking at this: